It's No Smoking Day and there are huge financial benefits, as well as health, if you can give up for good.

-However, the money he'll save from not spending on cigarettes could be significantly boosted after 12 months by a drop in his life insurance premiums too.
+And the money saved from not spending on cigarettes could be boosted after 12 months by a drop in life insurance premiums too.

-If you've given up for 12 months, without using any nicotine replacement products, it's time to have another look at your life insurance premiums.
+Once you've given up for 12 months, without using any nicotine replacement products such as electronic cigarettes, it's definitely time to review your life insurance policy.

-The point is that with thousands of pounds a year extra in his pocket, there are all sorts of exciting options available to him.
-Hell, he can blow it all on a holiday if he wants.
+The point is that with thousands of pounds a year extra in your pocket, there are all sorts of exciting options available.
+Hell, you can blow it all on a holiday if you want.
 But the only way to get that money is to give up smoking, and stick to it.